 - 1. In addition to the issues settled in ACCORD negotiations, there are issues which the parties have agreed to resolve through the ACCORD process and procedures. - 2.
 The problems to be resolved include: - a.
-Form a committee to create the 2008-09 and 2009-10 school year calendars. - b.
-Form an insurance committee and establish criteria to evaluate the HRA Health Plan.
+Form a committee to create the 2008-09 and 2009-10 2010-11 school year calendars. - Form an insurance committee and establish criteria to evaluate the HRA Health Plan.

 This committee will monitor and resolve any problems with the HRA Health Plan. - c.
 Form a committee to review the Teacher Evaluation Rubric.
+Form a committee to review the A-2 schedule, A-3 and department chairpersons stipends.